Blow that Whistle!

 The success in gaining funding from Howard and Gillard seemed to make the Bulldogs believe that the welfare model was the best way to improve their financial bottom line.
 Reflecting this fact, in 2013, new Bulldogs president Peter Gordon ( from industrial law firm Slater & Gordon) decided that not only should government be targeted, but so should other clubs.
 Gordon proposed a plan for other clubs to take the risks by investing in blockbuster matches and business development.
 The AFL would then impose a tax on these clubs and the proceeds of the tax would be given to the Bulldogs.
 Gordon's plan was the business equivalent of a worker trying to get ahead in life by enlisting a lawyer to help him say, ‘done me back, need the compo mate.’

 As the bias became obvious, hashtags such as #freekickbulldgs dominated social media and even made the mainstream press.
-Defenders of the AFL tried to counter by likening those who made accusations of bias as akin to conspiracy theorists who think the moon landing was fake.
-In their logic, there was no way that the multi-millionaires that ran billion dollar industries would be motivated by anything other than the highest moral ethics.
+Defenders of the AFL tried to counter accusations of bias by likening those who made accusations as akin to conspiracy theorists who think the moon landing was fake.
+In their argument, there was no way that the multi-millionaires that ran billion dollar industries would be motivated by anything other than the highest moral ethics.
 Afterall, it was only through having high moral standards that they became rich in the first place.
-The same defenders of the AFL are the same people who think WWF is real and that boxing judges would always deliver a fair verdict as they are professionals.
+In fairness, the people who believe in the AFL's integrity are the same people who think WWF is real and that boxing judges would always deliver a fair verdict because they are professionals.

 Irrespective of whether it was called “interpretation” instead of bias, and “affirmative action ” instead of cheating, statistics clearly showed that the Bulldogs rode their free kicks into the finals, through the finals and even into the grand final.